Employment for rural youth

 Febelsa has taken off as an entrepreneur.
 Her business model: chicken eggs – of which she sells about 5,000 a month.

-Alongside 500 other young people, Febelsa benefited from start-up support at a nearby agricultural school where completed a four-week training course.
-“I learned how to raise chickens, produce eggs, and then sell them for a profit”, she explains.
+Alongside 500 other young people, Febelsa benefited from start-up support at a nearby agricultural school where she completed a four-week training course.
+“I learned how to raise chickens, produce eggs, and then sell them for a profit” she explains.
 She also gained business skills and received start-up capital from the local NGO AfricaWorks.

 “I started with 210 laying hens, and soon I will be able to buy more from my own profit and expand my business,” Febelsa says proudly.
 Four months later, she stands in her own chicken coop – the barn is clean, the water fresh, and all animals have food.
 Every morning, she collects eggs before her first customers arrive.